The furnace broke! Fortunately the gas fireplace still worked so the kitties didn't freeze during the weekend.

 It was -1 degree Fahrenheit while driving over to the heating supply store when it finally opened.

-I bought the part, rushed on home, installed it within another five minutes, and turned on the furnace again.
+I bought the part, hurried home, installed it within another five minutes, and turned on the furnace again.
 This time after a minute, gas within the furnace ignited to a wonderful blue color, and the furnace stayed on and hot air was expelled through every single vent in the house.
 Success!
 I thrust my arms in the air, jumped up and down and cheered to no one but the kitties.

 The house temperature crawled back into the mid-sixties (from 44 degrees) within a few hours, and the cats and I would no longer have to huddle by the gas fireplace.
 Mr. T would also conclude his camping excursion.